 As a last resort, you can contact Legal Aid for help & also the Salvation Army may be able to steer you in the right direction with more info because they deal with this stuff all the time.

 I'll be praying for you.
 I wish you the very best!
 I know how tough it can be these days!

 PS.
 Have you thought of getting a roommate.
 That's what my sister did to keep her place.
 If you live in a one bedroom place you could get a hide-a-bed & use the living room to sleep in & let the roommate have the bedroom.
 This is how my sister kept her place.
 I slept in the living room & let my kids have the 2 bedrooms when I lived in my last apartment.
 It's wasn't that bad.
 At least I had a roof over my head!
 There are lots of people who need a place to rent that's affordable.
 Ask around at churches.
 You can also get a foreign exchange student (if they have their own bedroom) or do day-care on the side for extra cash.

 Unemployed----check wiith your local and state laws.
 Years ago I knew someone in CA who broke a lease and the court made him still pay thru till the end of it.
-So check with state laws before trying to break it.
-It could save you thousands of dollars.

 I am a property manager in Oregon.
 Here, at least for our company, the only thing to break a lease is military and domestic violence.
 You can google the landlord tenant act in your state and find out more.